Factors to Consider in Evaluating EDI

 Supplier Readiness

 Determine whether your key suppliers are capable and willing to use EDI.
 It’s crucial to have a network of suppliers who can send and receive electronic invoices.
-If most of your suppliers are already EDI-enabled, it becomes a more attractive option.
+If most of your suppliers are already EDI-enabled, it becomes a more attractive option for both organizations.

 Cost Considerations

 Assess the cost associated with implementing EDI.
-While the initial setup and integration may require investment and there are ongoing maintenance costs, the long-term savings in terms of reduced labor costs and fewer errors can justify the expense.
+While the initial setup and integration may require investment and there are ongoing maintenance costs, the long-term savings in terms of reduced labor costs and fewer errors can justify the expense even after a short period of time.

 Compliance Requirements